flix/flix/docs/CONTRIBUTING.md

 3. We discuss the issue and how best to fix it.
     - The idea is to come up with an implementation plan and to hash out any design choices.

-4. You fork the Flix repository to your own account on GitHub.
+4. Fork the Flix repository to your own account on GitHub.

-5. You clone the forked repository to your own machine.
+5. Clone the forked repository to your own machine.

-6. You make the required changes, add test cases, documentation, and so forth.
+6. Make the required changes, add test cases, documentation, and so forth.

-7. You push the local changes to your GitHub repository and create a new pull request (PR).
+7. Push the local changes to your GitHub repository and create a new pull request (PR).
    - See below for instructions on how to make a good pull request.

 8. GitHub automatically compiles and tests the PR.
 Be sure to check the results!